Best Western Plus Independence Park Hotel

 - Computer available

 - Anything you would want, we can get

 - Complimentary Wednesday night wine and cheese reception

 - Tickets for the Philadelphia Trolley Tour, front desk

 - High-speed Internet access

-Take advantage of the savings and fun with these 2 package deals available at the best western plus independence park hotel in Philadelphia.
+Take advantage of the savings and fun with this special offer available at the best western plus independence park hotel in Philadelphia.

 Conveniently located, the best western plus independence park hotel in Philadelphia, Pennsylvania is shown on the map.
 Detailed driving directions from popular points or nearby cities are listed below.
 For those with GPS, here you go: